 Anybody involved in the project can obtain goods PST exempt when they are for the primary purposes of the project.
 Bulletin212 provides several examples of the primary-use test.

-You do not need to have a PST number to qualify for an exemption.
+You do not need a PST number to qualify for an exemption.

 There are two ways to receive the exemption:

 - From your supplier: You must provide your supplier with a Certificate of Exemption, Form FIN 495, which you can download by clicking the link.
-If you repeatedly purchase goods for the LNG project, you can create a standing exemption on file with that supplier as long as you satisfy all other conditions.
+If you repeatedly purchase goods for the LNG project, you can create a standing exemption on file with that supplier.
+However, this only applies as long as you satisfy all other conditions.

 - Filing a refund claim: Did you pay PST to your supplier but qualify for the exemption?
 If, for some reason, your supplier can’t refund you within six months of the purchase, file a refund claim with the provincial government using Form FIN 355.